 You see, inflammation has a darker side, too.
 When chronic and low-grade, it can be much more silent and insidious than this.
-“Your immune system can become chronically ‘locked and loaded,’ trying to fight problems that don’t exist,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
+“Your immune system can become chronically ‘locked and loaded,’ trying to fight problems that don’t exist,” says Mark Liponis, M.D., chief medical officer of Canyon Ranch.
 “It’s as if our white blood cells are being sent to attack, but there is no specific infection.
 This kind of inflammation can cause damage to your heart, brain, blood vessels, kidneys…everything.”
 Even very low levels of inflammation have been linked with significantly increased risk for heart attack and stroke, and it doesn’t really matter what the source of the inflammation is.

 The reason why this chronic kind of inflammation strikes may not be as obvious to you as a pesky bug or a hasty misstep.
 “Our immune system responds in a general way to any number of stressors.
 The result is inflammation.
 That could stem from an infection, stress, allergies, injuries, lack of sleep or breathing problems.”
 Dr. Liponis says.
 “Sometimes there’s no other reason for inflammation than the fact that you’re carrying extra pounds, particularly around the middle.”
 No matter the trigger (or triggers), your immune system gets stuck in a dangerous ‘battle mode.’